Assistant Certified Technician Program

 If a certified technician becomes dissatisfied with the performance of the ACT technician working for him or her, the certified technician may request the ACT technician to be relieved from his or her position.
 Upon written request, the HTCP director will provide technical assistance in investigating decertification of an ACT technician.

-Participation of an ACT technician is limited to one term (Exception: 2nd term will be only be issued if proof of enrollment in a current two/four-year civil Technology/Engineering or Building construction management program is submitted to HTCP at the time of ACT registration No more than one ACT technician may report to an individual certified technician advisor.
+Participation of an ACT technician is limited to one term (Exception: 2nd term will only be issued if proof of enrollment in a current two/four-year Civil Technology/Engineering or Building Construction Management program is submitted to HTCP at the time of ACT registration).
+No more than one ACT technician may report to an individual certified technician mentor.
+The ACT certification course is registered/administered through the company and is tied directly to the company.
 The ACT certification is void if the ACT technician leaves the company where it was earned.
 Companies must adhere to the 20% cap for ACT registrations based on their active three-year certifications with the organization.

 Fees and Refunds